Editorial Team

 Joshua N. Morrison is a PhD student in the Department of Communication Studies at the University of Minnesota, Twin Cities, where he has taught courses in public speaking and media literacy.
 His research takes a critical approach to the cultural production, distribution, consumption, and valuation of celebrity in contemporary culture.
 His work has been published in QED: A Journal in GLBTQ Worldmaking and Communication and Critical/Cultural Studies.

-Bree Trisler is a PhD canddiate specializing in Critical Media Studies in the Department of Communication Studies at the University of MInnesota, Twin Cities.
+Bree Trisler is a PhD candidate specializing in Critical Media Studies in the Department of Communication Studies at the University of Minnesota, Twin Cities.
 Bree has been with TMQ since 2017.
 She has taught public speaking, media literacy, and organizational communication and has experience as a teaching assistant in a wide variety of media classes including Communicating War, Communicating Terrorism, Introduction to Media Studies, and Media Outlaws.
 Bree's dissertation research focuses on the gendered and racialized framing of US gun politics, especially white women's (neoliberal) activism.

 Elja Roy is a Doctoral Candidate in the Department of Communication Studies at the University of Minnesota.
 She finished her master's degree in Journalism and Mass Communication from the University of Calcutta, India.
 Her research brings production-based case studies to explores the intersection of environmental communication and ecocinema.
 Roy has conducted field research in the Pacific North-West, Minnesota, India, and Bangladesh.
 Her doctoral dissertation, “Art, Activism and Sundarbans: A case study of Ecomusical Environmental Movement through Film” is half-written and half a documentary film, “Musical Mangrove.”
 It examines an artistic environmental movement involving multicultural ethnic groups and minorities in the Global South through community-based co-productions.
 Roy also teaches Video Production at the University of Minnesota and Critical Media Studies at Gustavus Adolphus College, MN.
 Elja will be joining the University of Memphis as an Assistant Professor of Film, in Fall 2021.